 For Yahoo!
 Trading (financial instruments intermediary services), personal information necessary for opening accounts and accumulated information about transactions will be obtained and held by our financial instruments firm partners.
-A portion of this information will be transferred to the Group in a way that complies with the Act on the Protection of Personal Information.
+A portion of this information will be transferred to the Group in a way that complies with the Personal Information Protection Act.
 The Group has been extremely careful about the transfer and management of this information.
-If personal information is leaked from the Group or affiliated financial instruments firm partners, the Group could be sued for damage compensation.
+If personal information is leaked from the Group or affiliated financial instruments firm partners, the Group could be liable for damage compensation.